Social

 If it is not confirmed that indicated actualized risks have been resolved, we strongly encourage improvement by prompting suppliers to undergo SMETA audits.

 Regarding the above-mentioned potential risks that can be confirmed in Sedex, we also assess the management capability of our supplier’s manufacturing sites in respect to the potential risks.
 Based on that, we engage manufacturing sites, in particular sites with "high risk + low management capability" and work together to improve their management capability.
-As a result, from the start of these engagements with the suppliers in January 2021 to the end of May 2023, there were 221 manufacturing sites with at least 10% improvement in their management capability (28% of the total of sites), which is an increase of 144 manufacturing sites since the end of January 2021.
+As a result, the management capacity of many manufacturing plants has improved since 2021, when we began reaching out to suppliers.
 Going forward, we will continue to engage our suppliers and promote improvement activities.

 Suntory Beverage & Food also identifies plants with migrant workers who are considered to have potentially high human rights risks, and the number of such workers, then confirms whether issues specific to migrant workers have materialized.